tsotne95/Malloc/readme.md

 pass all the provides tests (in the test folder) and also ls and ps command test for any allocation policy and any alignment value combination.
 I added few test files in the folders, also I tested it manually over few thousand times and it handles **99%** possible (de)allocations.
-(Maybe there is 1% cases, that I couldn't imagine, but yeah it works like a charm).
+(Maybe there is 1% cases, that I couldn't imagine, but yeah it works like a charm :cool: ).

 The implementation also includes sanity checks:
 1. *Forgetting to free memory* – in the end if user forget to free memory, my allocator reminds